Mariusz Stępiński

-Mariusz Paweł Stępiński (/pol/; born 12 May 1995) is a Polish professional footballer who plays as a striker for Cypriot club Omonia.
+Mariusz Paweł Stępiński (/pol/; born 12 May 1995) is a Polish professional footballer who plays as a striker for and captains Ekstraklasa club Korona Kielce.

 Club career

 Early career

 Born in Sieradz, Poland, Stępiński started his career playing for youth sides Piast Błaszki and Pogoń-Ekolog Zduńska Wola.
 In 2011, he signed for Ekstraklasa club Widzew Łódź, going on to make 33 appearances and scoring five goals over two seasons.

 1. FC Nürnberg

 On 5 June 2013, Stępiński signed for German Bundesliga club 1.
 FC Nürnberg on a three-year contract.

 Nantes

 In 2016, Stępinski signed for FC Nantes in the French Ligue 1.

 Chievo

 On 31 August 2017, he was loaned to Italian side Chievo.

 Hellas Verona

 On 2 September 2019, he signed for Verona.
 The deal is a loan from Chievo with obligation to buy at the end of the loan.

 Lecce

 In October 2020, he signed for Lecce with an option to buy.